Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/feedback/screen/README.md

 It can be used inside any layout like a regular view.
 When adding it to the view hierarchy, entry animations will be performed.

-In order to configure it for the specific purpose, it supports both **attribute configuration and databinding for all properties**
+In order to configure it for the specific purpose, it supports **attribute-based configuration for all properties**.

 ## Available fields